tom-mcmillan/ndel/docs/bootstrap_ndel_config_prompt.md

 # NDEL Bootstrap Config Prompt

-This document contains a **ready-to-use prompt** you can paste into an LLM (such as GPT-5.1 or GPT-5.1-codex) that has access to *your* data science / ML codebase.
+This document contains a **ready-to-use prompt** you can paste into an LLM (such as GPT-5.1 / GPT-5.1-codex) that has access to *your* data science / ML codebase.

 The model will:

-- Inspect your repository,
+- Inspect your repository statically,
 - Infer datasets, models, features, and privacy concerns,
 - Generate a project-local `ndel_profile.py` with a `make_ndel_config()` function that returns an `NdelConfig`.

 > **Recommended workflow**
 >
-> 1. Ensure the LLM can see your repo (via GitHub integration, local tooling, etc.).
+> 1. Ensure the LLM can see your repo (via GitHub integration, local tools, etc.).
 > 2. Paste the prompt block below into the LLM.
 > 3. Ask it to produce `ndel_profile.py` at the root of your project.
 > 4. Review and edit the file (especially privacy assumptions).
-> 5. Commit `ndel_profile.py` to version control and import `make_ndel_config()` when using NDEL.
+> 5. Commit `ndel_profile.py` and import `make_ndel_config()` when using NDEL.

 ---